YorkUITInnovation/moodle-local_absence_request/Absence_Request_User_Guide_EN.md

 2. Click "Add a new role"
 3. Set appropriate permissions, ensuring `local/absence_request:view_faculty_report` is enabled
 4. Assign this role to appropriate users at the faculty/category level

+### Accessing from Schulich Canvas
+- The plugin can be accessed from Schulich Canvas by adding a link with the query string `?r=sb` to the end of the Absence Request plugin URL (e.g., `https://eclass.yorku.ca/local/absence_request/index.php?r=sb`).
+- This allows students to seamlessly return to their courses after submitting an absence request.

 ### Plugin Maintenance